attachmentgenie/attachmentgenie-boundary/REFERENCE.md

 Data type: `String[1]`

-Version of example to install.
+Version of boundary to install.

 ##### <a name="service_name"></a>`service_name`